NhaLeTruc/postgres_HA_simple/README.md

 ### console\Dockerfile

 Main image for Autobase frontend.
 This script install and setup a simple container for basic control and monitor postgres database cluster.
-It also shows how much of a cash grab autobase is.
-Tutorial level app aiming at clueless businesses and developer.
 It is little more than a wrapper for the basic Patroni; HAProxy; etcd HA cluster specifically coded for postgres.

 ### [supervisord](https://supervisord.org/)